MojtabaZarreh/YOLO-Based-Digit-Detection-for-LED-Displays/README.md

     positive_steps = sum(1 for i in range(len(arr) - 1) if arr[i+1] > arr[i])
     return positive_steps / (len(arr) - 1) >= 0.6

+## 🧪 Image Preprocessing
+Images are first cropped, then specific regions are masked (e.g. irrelevant parts of the display), followed by contrast enhancement, sharpening, and Gaussian blurring.
+This prepares the image for YOLO detection.